-Keep art supplies accessible: Don’t lock away the art supplies in a closet; keep them within reach in an area where your children can use them when they are inspired.
-You may need to carve out an “art nook” in one corner of the living room, but as long as your kids have some place to go when they want to create, they will feel more free to do so.
+Don’t lock away the art supplies in a closet; keep them within reach in an area where your children can use them when they are inspired.
+You may need to carve out an “art nook” in one corner of the living room, but as long as your kids have someplace to go when they want to create, they will feel more free to do so.
 Try this: Have them help you pick out a brightly colored organizer to store their art materials, and let them help you decide where the supplies should go.

-Stock up on the basics: You don’t need to go out and buy all of the latest paints or the craziest invisible markers that only write on black paper.
+You don’t need to go out and buy all of the latest paints or the craziest invisible markers that only write on black paper.
 You really only need the basics: some plain white paper, construction paper, crayons, markers, kids’ scissors, paint, and glue.
 From time to time, you can then supplement with extras such as glitter, sequins, yarn, pipe cleaners, tissue paper, clay, or even scraps of fabric to glue or stitch together.
-Try this: Have them go through an old magazine and cut out pictures of food, then paste the food to pieces of paper to create a breakfast, lunch, and dinner “menu.”
+Try this: Have them go through an old magazine and cut out pictures of food, then paste the food on pieces of paper to create a breakfast, lunch, and dinner “menu.”

-Think in three dimensions: Most of the time when we think about art we think of a two-dimensional picture.
+Most of the time when we think about art, we think of a two-dimensional picture.
 But kids can be just as creative – or even more so – when they get to build or sculpt with clay, play dough, or sand.
 Don’t forget that food can be an art medium too.
 Try this: Give them cookie-cutters to cut dough or sandwiches into shapes; let them arrange chopped up fruits or vegetables into “pictures” on a plate.